Energy Science Made Simple

 EA = absolute energy, joules

-When a cannonball is stationary relative to the substratum, it contains an amount of absolute mass.
+When a cannonball is stationary relative to the space continuum, it contains an amount of absolute mass.
 When a cannonball is stationary relative to an observer, it contains an amount of rest mass.
 When the cannonball is accelerated through the air, it's total relativistic mass increases.
 In physics it is usual to only calculate the increase in the relativistic energy which is the increase of it's velocity energy.

 Because the cannonball has gained energy, it has also gained mass.
-It is possible to calculate this mass through a type of relativistic Doppler formulae which is called the FitzGerald relationship, as shown in Eq (2), which equates the velocity of the rest mass to the new larger relativistic mass of the cannonball.
+It is possible to calculate this mass through a type of relativistic Doppler formulae, which is called the FitzGerald relationship, as shown in Eq (2), which equates the velocity of the rest mass to the new larger relativistic mass of the cannonball.
 The gain in velocity mass can be calculated with Eq (3) which subtracts out the rest mass.
 If this mass is plugged into the well know Einstein Eq (4), it will be found that the energy calculated will be identical with what is calculated with Eq (1).
 Note that Eq (4) does not look like the usual Einstein equation because it uses the more exact symbols for energy and mass.

 Fig 14 The formulae to calculate the velocity energy changes with speed

 When a nuclear fission explosion occurs such as in an atomic bomb, the original collection of matter wavicles of the uranium are rearranged into a new collection of matter wavicles.
-There is a small amount of mass left over that can not be utilized in the formation of the new collection of wavicles.
+There is a small amount of mass left over that cannot be utilized in the formation of the new collection of wavicles.
 This small amount of mass results in a great deal of energy being liberated, largely in the form of super high energy photons.
 The amount of energy liberated can be calculated with a variation of Eq (4) using absolute mass and absolute energy.
 Because both matter and photons have both relativistic mass and relativistic energy, it is not proper to say that mass is converted into energy in the system suggested here.
 It is better to say that a certain amount of matter was converted into other forms of matter and released excess energy in the process .
 17. MOMENTUM, IMPULSE, ACCELERATION, FORCES

 Fig 15 Momentum is different than energy